learnbyexample/cli-computing/Shell_Scripting.md

 * Default `exit` value is `0` , so need not be explicitly written for successful script completion
 * Use `elif` if you need to test more conditions after `if`
 * The operator `&&` is used to execute a command only when the preceding one successfully finishes
+* To redirect error message to stderr, use `echo "Error!!
+Please provide two file names" 1>&2` and so on
 * [Control Operators && and ||](http://mywiki.wooledge.org/BashGuide/TestsAndConditionals#Control_Operators_.28.26.26_and_.7C.7C.29)
 * [More examples for if conditional block](http://mywiki.wooledge.org/BashGuide/TestsAndConditionals#Conditional_Blocks_.28if.2C_test_and_.5B.5B.29)